chrisroadmap/fair-calibrate/README.md

 CONSTRAINTS=ar6
 PRIOR_SAMPLES=1500000
 POSTERIOR_SAMPLES=1001
+CONSTRAINT_SET=AR6_updated
 ```

 The output will be produced in `output/fair-X.X.X/vY.Y.Y/` where X is the FaIR version and Y is the calibration version.
-Multiple constraint philosphies can be applied for the same set of calibrations; these are in the CONSTRAINTS is a named set of constraints used (e.g. AR6, 2022 observations, etc.).
+Multiple constraint philosphies can be applied for the same set of calibrations; these are in the posteriors/CONSTRAINTS subdirectory where CONSTRAINTS is a named set of constraints used (e.g. AR6, 2022 observations, etc.).
+The posteriors are the only data output that will be committed to Git, but the intention is that the full workflow will be on Zenodo.

 ### To run the workflow

+actually this isn't quite right - the R scripts come between notebooks 2 and 3 in the calibration I think.
+TODO: make an automated workflow.

 1. Create the `.env` file.
 2. Run the notebooks inside `notebooks/calibration`.